sara-nl/owncloud-dtn-plugin/README.md

 For using this setup in the CI process see [Continuous Integration](#CI).

 ##### Frontend (javascript) testing
 We could not get the existing ownCloud frontend tests running in a reasonable amount of time.
-In general the whole frontend testing environment configuration contains quite a lot of packages and tools that are either old, deprecated, not maintained or near to being abandoned.
+In any case the whole frontend testing environment configuration contains quite a lot of packages and tools that are either old, deprecated, not maintained or near to being abandoned.
 We suggest to setup a contemporary separate frontend testing configuration for the application alone.

 #### <span id="ci">Continuous integration</span>